microsoft/go/eng/doc/fips/UserGuide.md

 **Return values**

-The hash.Hash methods are implemented usingas follows:
+The hash.Hash methods are implemented as follows:

 - `Write(p []byte) (int, error)` using [EVP_DigestUpdate].
 - `Sum(in []byte) []byte` using [EVP_DigestFinal].